 Before reading about the Saboteur archetype, you may wish to read the introductory article on archetypes.

 There is possibly a tape playing in there that says something like, "Danger!
 Danger!
-You've been in a situation like this before and nothing good came of it - get out now".
-So you find yourself not answering phone calls, or flirting with others in front of this new potential mate or some other types of 'dumb' things.
+You've been in a situation like this before.
+Nothing good came of it.
+Get out now".
+So you find yourself not answering phone calls, or flirting with others in front of this new potential mate or some other type of 'dumb' behavior.

 When you are aware of and work with your Saboteur it is a great ally because it actually shines a light on why you don't allow yourself to be the full potential you could be.